 - Sea salt (optional)

-- Honey or maple syrup: add during the blending stage
+- Add Honey or maple syrup during the blending stage

-- Your favorite herbs: add during the brewing stage
+- Add other herbs during the brewing stage